-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Prudential Center in Newark, New Jersey, has submitted a public comment letter to the U.S. Department of Justice, calling for action against anticompetitive practices in the live ticketing industry.
 The correspondence, authored by Jake Reynolds, President of the New Jersey Devils and Prudential Center, highlights the challenges fans face due to deceptive ticketing practices.

-Reynolds pointed to the harmful effects of ticket scalpers who use automated software, known a more ST
+Reynolds pointed to the harmful effects of ticket scalpers who use automated software, known as "BOTS," to purchase tickets before genuine fans more ST

 Rail Passengers Association Opposes Safety Waiver Request (10)